-- the obligation of an intermediary to file a return of information with Revenue (with the exception of the reporting obligations that apply in relation to the "lookback" period), - the obligation of an intermediary to provide any other intermediary and each relevant taxpayer with the Arrangement ID, or - the obligation of a relevant taxpayer to file a return with Revenue, a maximum penalty of €500 may be imposed for each day on which the obligation is not complied with.
+the obligation of an intermediary to file a return of information with Revenue (with the exception of the reporting obligations that apply in relation to the "lookback" period), a maximum penalty of €500 may be imposed for each day on which the obligation is not complied with.
 If the failure continues after such a penalty is imposed, a further penalty of €500 may be imposed for each additional day on which the failure continues. (section 817RH(1)(b)).